 8.1.2 Ejecta Yield

 The ejecta yield is the ratio of total ejecta mass produced to the total impacting mass.
 For example, an ejecta yield of 100 means that 100 times more mass is produced as secondary impact ejecta than the total sum of primary impacting meteoroid masses.
 The ejecta yield for MeMoSeE was estimated to be on the order of 10 to 20 for impactors in the 1-microgram to 10-g range, which are commensurate with those observed by LADEE.
 LADEE observed yields ~10 for the Moon’s fine regolith surface [refs. ,].
 This is in contrast to yields ~103 to 104 at the icy Galilean moons of Jupiter (Table 3 in Reference ).
-To explain the low ejecta yield measured by LADEE compared to the Galilean moons, we suggested that “the ejecta observed by LDEX may have been launched from the surface under an entirely different regime of impact ejecta physics, where a much larger fraction of the energy is available to be partitioned into local heating of the regolith instead of into the kinetic energy of launched particles” [ref.
+To explain the low ejecta yield measured by LADEE compared to the Galilean moons, the NESC team suggested that “the ejecta observed by LDEX may have been launched from the surface under an entirely different regime of impact ejecta physics, where a much larger fraction of the energy is available to be partitioned into local heating of the regolith instead of into the kinetic energy of launched particles” [ref.
 24].

 The preliminary value 10 to 20 derived for this model is consistent with the LADEE observations.
 Our main explanation for the low yields from LADEE is that the impactor and regolith sizes were comparable for the LADEE observations, leading to a less efficient production of ballistic ejecta.
 In the other limit (icy Galilean moon surface), an impact into a solid surface gives significantly larger yields.
 As this model deals with impactors typically larger than those producing the ejecta observed by LADEE (which was likely at the lower limit of this model of 106 g), it is reasonable to expect a larger yield.
 The fact that the yield of 10 to 20 used in MeMoSeE agrees with that for the fine regolith LADEE-derived yield of 10 suggests the total ejecta production is well estimated in this model.